ForEvolve/ForEvolve-Framework/README.md

 ### Contributor Covenant Code of Conduct

 Also, please read the [Contributor Covenant Code of Conduct](https://github.com/ForEvolve/ForEvolve-Framework/tree/master/CODE_OF_CONDUCT.md) that applies to all ForEvolve repositories.

+# Release notes

+I'll try to write something out in the future to help with changes.